alvlako/Mishpokhe/README.md

 Fasta can be linearized with:

 `awk '/^>/ { print (NR==1 ? "" : RS) $0; next } { printf "%s", $0 } END { printf RS }' your_seqs.fasta > your_seqs.faa_lin`

+It is important to keep mishpokhe together with other accessory scripts in one directory.